SoftwareHeritage/swh-deposit/docs/specs/spec-meta-deposit.rst

 ------------
 The scope of the metadata-deposit is different than the sparse-deposit.
-While a sparse-deposit creates a revision with referenced directories and content files, the metadata-deposit references one of the
+While a sparse-deposit creates a revision with referenced directories and content files, the metadata-deposit references any of the
 following:

 - origin
 - snapshot
+- release
 - revision
+- directory
-- release
+- content

 A complete metadata example